 To download historic measurements it is not necessary to connect the sign to the computer.
 You can plug a standard USB stick into the sign and it will automatically transfer all its measurements.
 With the memory stick connected to the computer the SoundEar software will now download the measurements.
 In the image above you can see the sound levels graphed over a 24 hour period.

 The SoundEar 3 stores noise measurements in its internal memory.
 You can configure it to store a minimal amount of information for longer, or to store everything for a shorter period of time.
-For example, storing the "A" Weighted Slow Sound Level every second will fill the internal memory in just over 90 days.

 Using the software you can set the output from the sign to be either a DC level (0 to 10V) or current loop (4-20mA) for integrating into other logging and monitoring systems.
 You can also set the minimum and maximum sound levels that are then mapped onto this DC or current loop output.

 For more information please visit the Outputs page.